Arkolos/challenge/README.md

 Idea of improvements
 ====================

+- We could remove from the result all the listings that match with more than one product

-We could replace the sql requests by a lower-level treatment.
+- We could replace the sql requests by a lower-level treatment.
 It could :

     - improve time performances by controling better what is really done

     - allow more flexibility to add new features (eg : for now it is not possible to set priority for products or to realize treatments not supported by sql)